 The common mistake is jumping from one random problem to another without consolidating learning.
 Scattered practice kills the instant recognition these interviews demand.

 Silent coding kills otherwise perfect solutions at senior levels.
-Interviewers evaluate the reasoning process as carefully as they do the final answers.
+Interviewers evaluate the reasoning process as carefully as they do the final answers because they're hiring for judgment, not just implementation ability.

 Interviewers listen for specific signals demonstrating senior-level thinking:

-- Straightforward high-level approach before coding: Can the candidate articulate the plan in plain language before implementation?
+- Straightforward high-level approach before coding: Can you articulate the plan in plain language before writing code?

-- Verbal checkpoints for edge cases: Do they think through null inputs, empty arrays, and boundary conditions out loud?
+- Verbal checkpoints for edge cases: Do you verbalize edge cases (null inputs, empty arrays, boundary conditions) without prompting?

-- Explicit trade-off justification: Why this data structure over alternatives?
-Why is O(n log n) acceptable here?
+- Explicit trade-off justification: Can you justify trade-offs explicitly by explaining why this data structure over alternatives, why O(n log n) is acceptable here?

-- Transparent debugging process: When stuck, do they narrate the troubleshooting approach or go silent?
+- Transparent debugging process: When stuck, do you narrate your troubleshooting approach or go silent while scrambling?

 Use this five-step framework to maintain purposeful communication throughout the session: